 - International students can't apply for cosigner release

-Ascent is one of the few private lenders offering no-cosigned loans to undergraduate, graduate, and DACA (Deferred Action for Childhood Arrivals) students.
-DACA protects eligible immigrant youth who came to the United States as children from deportation and helps them apply for a Social Security number, a driver’s license and a work permit.
+Ascent is one of the few private lenders offering non-cosigned loans to undergraduate, graduate and DACA (Deferred Action for Childhood Arrivals) students.
+(DACA protects eligible immigrant youth who came to the United States as children from deportation and helps them apply for a Social Security number, a driver’s license and a work permit.)

-The Non-Cosigned Outcomes-Based loan is available for full-time junior and senior students with or without two years of established credit history.
+The Non-Cosigned Outcomes-Based loan is available to full-time junior and senior students.
 For students without an established credit history, Ascent bases eligibility on the school, program, major, academic performance (GPA), graduation date and cost of attendance.

-Ascent offers cosigned loans for undergraduate, graduate, DACA, and international students.
+Ascent also offers cosigned loans for undergraduate, graduate, DACA and international students.
 Cosigned loans include perks like a 1% cash back graduation reward and a 0.25% deduction rate with autopay.
 Students can apply for a cosigner release after making 12 consecutive on-time payments.

 To apply for a student loan with Ascent, borrowers must:

-- Be a US citizen, DACA, or US temporary resident
+- Be a U.S. citizen, DACA recipient, or U.S. temporary resident

 - Be a full- or half-time student at an eligible institution